This Is TimberTech

 Maintenance on a deck translates to the frequency of repairs, how often the deck will need to be stained, cleaned, and power washed.

 Composite decks are low-maintenance.
-They clean quickly, they rarely need repairs, and their fixes are quick and easy (hence our 30 year Limited Warranty).
+They clean quickly, they rarely need repairs, and their fixes are quick and easy (hence our 30-Year Limited Product Warranty).
 Upkeep will take minimal energy, so you can focus on enjoying your space instead of maintaining it.

 Wood on the other hand, is not low-maintenance.
 To keep your wood deck looking its best, you’ll need treatment repairs every two years and complete sanding and stripping every six years.
 And that's just for basic check-ups.
 In fact, some experts even warn against washing your own deck - so plan to hire a professional if you don't want to warp the wood!

 Angie’s List estimates that, over an 11 year period, a wood-deck owner will spend $4,600 dollars on upkeep.
 Now that’s what we call high-maintenance!